 Before enrolling under Temporary status, the student should make certain he/she meets the Waldorf admissions requirements of a high school diploma or GED.
-Waldorf only accepts transfer academic credit from institutions accredited by agencies that are recognized by the United States Secretary of Education and/or the Council for Higher Education Accreditation (CHEA) or, for non-U.S. institutions, an accepted foreign equivalent that is listed in the International Handbook of Universities.
+Waldorf only accepts transfer academic credit from institutions accredited by agencies that are recognized by the Department of Education or, for non-U.S. institutions, approved by the World Education Service (W.E.S.).

 A Waldorf transcript cannot be issued while a student is on Temporary status.
 A Waldorf transcript may be issued for students on Conditional Status but will not list transfer credit.
-A Waldorf transcript may be issued for students on Accepted Status listing all institutional credit.
+Students with Accepted Status may be issued a Waldorf transcript listing all institutional credit.